roshni-1/PalettePerfection-/README.md

 # Overview of the Skin Tone Detection and Color Recommendations Project

 ### Project Summary
 This project aims to create a user-friendly application that detects the user's skin tone and provides personalized recommendations for makeup and clothing colors.
-The application uses machine learning, color theory, and advanced image processing techniques to ensure accurate color suggestions, tailored for different skin tones and seasonal preferences.
+The application uses machine learning, color theory, and advanced image processing techniques to ensure accurate color suggestions, tailored for different skin tones and seasonal preferences..

 ### Features Implemented
 1. **Skin Tone Detection**: